PuChan-HCI/modular_pytorch/README.md

 **`train_classification.py`** - a file to leverage all other files and train a target PyTorch model.<br/>
 **`utils.py`** - a file dedicated to helpful utility functions.

 To test this modular pytorch project, start by running data_get.py to set up the image files.
-This downloads a dataset of pictures of pizza, steak, and sushi.<br/>
+This downloads a dataset of pictures of pizza, steak, and sushi.
+The files are then spit into folders for each category and are presplit for training and test.<br/>
 You can perform this by running the following line in your command line,

 python data_get.py